keskival/universal-embodiment/benchmark.md

 We can also have a variant where the controls are transparent and the agent doesn't need to learn the control model.
 It can already see what "buttons" each other agent pressed.
 This becomes just a slight generalization of imitation learning.

+Let's make it even simpler, go all the way to the basics.
+Make it a line world, not a grid world.
+There are only two choices for movement, left or right, and the agent is shown traces where another agent makes preference selections of which color pixels they want to eat.

 ## Stage 1 - Passive learning

 > "What are the laws of this world from my subjective experience?"